ryanv404/themux/README.md

-# Themux (in-progress)
+# themux

-A commandline app written in Rust for setting the terminal color theme in Termux.
+A commandline app written in Rust for setting the color theme of a Termux terminal.
+Contains 247 built-in color themes.